nikhil-malviya/mongo-logistics/README.md

 -	Aggregations include previousLanded field populated while creating `planes` collection to save computations.

 ## Future Work
 - There are many ways to improve the application.
 For example the nearby cities can be pre-computed and stored in the database.
-Old data can be archived and frequently accessed data can be served via inmemory storage engine
+Old data can be archived and frequently accessed data can be served via inmemory storage engine.